 - Access to some data (MIT IDs, list memberships for hidden lists) will require having an account provisioned for your use and a valid business need for the data

-- LDAP clients should connect to the hostname "ldap-too.mit.edu"
+- Connect to the hostname "ldap.mit.edu"

 - To request access to non-public data, contact email@example.com

 The directory is rooted at "dc=mit,dc=edu", with most data of interest provided under the following OUs (Organizational Units):